 Everyone has clothes they don’t wear, old games or electronics, furniture not in use, etc. Decluttering is a great way to find used belongings you can sell.
 No matter the amount of money generated, it’s still a win.

-Learning how to get out of debt quickly is tough.
-Finding an additional source of income is also tough, but it’s a great step to getting rid of that debt.
-The more money you have coming in, the easier it is to knock out your debt.
+Learning how to get out of debt quickly is challenging.
+Finding an additional source of income is also tricky, but it’s a significant step to getting rid of that debt.
+Of course, the more money you have coming in, the easier it is to knock out your debt.

 Other Tips to Get Out of Debt

-For those of us not living paycheck to paycheck, but still have student loans or a mortgage to pay, some measures may seem extreme.
+Some measures may seem extreme for those not living paycheck to paycheck but still have student loans or a mortgage to pay.
 Like mentioned previously, paying off your debt doesn’t have a single solution.
 Here are some more ideas for reducing payments and reducing your debt.

 1. Keep One Car per Household/Buy Used Cars